ropensci-archive/citesdb/README.md

 Not to worry, just do as it says and run `cites_db_download()`.
 This will fetch the most recent database from online.
 Currently this is test data that is approximately 80MB.
-It will expand to over 400MB in the database.
-During up to 1GB of disk space may be used temporarily.
+It will expand to over 200MB in the database.
+During the downloaad and database building up to 1GB of disk space may be used temporarily.

 Once you fetch the data you can connect to the database with the `cites_db()` command.
 If you have the **dplyr** package installed, you